The LNG Plant is located 20 kilometres northwest of Port Moresby, at Caution Bay on the south coast of PNG’s Central Province.

 The LNG process involves removing impurities and cooling the gas down to a temperature cold enough to turn it into liquid form.
 Once achieved, the LNG moves to specialised storage tanks.
 From there, the LNG goes through a pipeline connected to the jetty where it loads onto LNG carriers.
 These ships then export the LNG to the international market.

-In 2017 our operations produced 8.3 million tonnes of LNG an increase of 20 percent from the original design specification of 6.9 million tonnes per annum (MTA).
+Our operations have the capacity to produce more than 8.3 million tonnes of LNG annually, an increase of 20 percent from the original design specification of 6.9 million tonnes per annum (MTA).

 Condensate, a low-density mixture of hydrocarbon liquids recovered through the gas liquefaction process, is also stored and loaded onto tankers for export at the LNG Plant.